LebintitiKobe/EbuyEmporium/ReadMe.md

 - We have over 5K missing brands of items purchased

-- This suggests possible existance of other database sthat may contain the missing info
+- This suggests possible existence of other databases that may contain the missing info

 2.  **Ages to young (age 0) and ages too old (100) :**